mattijsjanssens/mattijs-extensions/doc/Notes/UGM2025_ET/WorkShop2025_ET.md

 ---

 ## Future work
+- 90% solution
   - extend to all operators, functions
   - have 'expr()' for UIndirectList
   - fix fvMatrix source terms
   - handle type-changing code (scalar*vector)
 - have _expr functions for finiteVolume discretisation?
+- test with GPU
 - apply!

 ---